-Workplaces can be great environments for making social connections and building mutually supportive relationships.
-People who work in healthy workspaces are more likely to share ideas, work efficiently, engage with each other socially, and feel comfortable being themselves.
+The workplace can be a great environment for making social connections and building supportive relationships.
+People who work in healthy workplaces are more likely to share ideas, work efficiently, engage with each other socially, and feel comfortable being themselves.
 Whether working in a trade, an office, in retail, or the arts, the culture of a workplace is important for employee mental health.

-Workplaces that have pleasant work conditions and encourage honest, open discussion between co-workers are more likely to see happier and more motivated staff.
+Workplaces that have pleasant work conditions and encourage honest, open discussion among co-workers are more likely to see happier and more motivated staff.
 Workplace wellness programs are becoming a bigger part of the overall strategy of many companies.
-Employee Assistance Programs (EAPs) have been shown to be very helpful in lifting mental and emotional wellbeing in workplaces worldwide.
+Employee Assistance Programs (EAPs) have been shown to be very helpful in lifting mental and emotional wellbeing in workplaces all over the world.

-If you and your co-workers are experiencing positive mental wellbeing at work, chances are this will boost your mental health outside of work as well.
-Relationships formed with co-workers can connect you with useful resources, broaden your network, and help build future career opportunities and vocational options.
+If you and your co-workers experience positive mental wellbeing at work, it is likely to boost your mental health outside of work as well.
+The ties you make with co-workers can connect you with useful resources, broaden your network, and help open up future career opportunities.